Bad Day L.A.: Reception

 The game received "unfavorable" reviews according to video game review aggregator Metacritic.

 GameSpot gave it a 3 out of 10, and called it "an abject failure" and a "spectacular failure in almost every facet of its execution".
 IGN gave it a 2.7, saying that "it's terrible".
 G4's X-Play gave it their lowest rating, a 1 out of 5, and also gave it a "Golden Mullet Award" for the year of 2006.
 PC Gamer gave it a 20%, saying it was "so tasteless that I wanted to scrub myself with Lysol after getting up from the computer" and "being a bad Postal clone".

 GameSpy "awarded" the title the "Coaster of the Year" award for 2006.
 GamesRadar awarded it the "collateral damage" award for the Anti-Game of the Year, claiming that it seemed to be "designed to end up on this list.
 If so... congratulations, guys, you did it!"
 But the game lost the award to Sonic the Hedgehog as that was apparently "the most disappointing" rather than "the absolute worst game of the year."
 Ben Croshaw of Zero Punctuation briefly described it as "fondly remembered alongside botched prostate surgery."
 GamesRadar ranked it as the 25th worst game ever made.
-Rolling Stone's Glixel also called it one of the worst games ever made.
+Rolling Stones Glixel also called it one of the worst games ever made.

 Mikel Reparaz from GamesRadar placed it on his list of "unfunny games", noting the comedic timing being off, poorly direct visual gags, and overall horrible voice acting.